Mel0nHead/languages-vocab-app/README.md

   - means that we can have types for the data and inputs of GraphQL queries/mutations

 - ADD TESTS FOR API
+  - need to research this as I have no idea how to do it